-The most distinguished collection of books housed within Archival Services, the Herman Muehlstein Rare Book Collection consists of more than 200 rare books and first editions.
+The most distinguished collection of books housed within Archives and Special Collections, the Herman Muehlstein Rare Book Collection consists of more than 200 rare books and first editions.
 This collection amassed by Mr. Muehlstein was first given to The University of Akron in 1955.
 At the time of his death, in accordance with the provisions of his will, the University received the remainder of Mr. Muehlstein’s collection.

 The collection includes volumes of international significance.
 Notable volumes include:

 - Eliot’s Indian Bible of 1663,

 - William Shakespeare’s Second, Third and Fourth Folios,